Forsee Power: Stabilization Period Announcement

 Buy

-This press release is issued also on behalf of Crédit Agricole Corporate and Investment Bank according to Article 6, paragraph 2, of the Delegated Regulation (EU) 2016/1052.
+This press release is issued also on behalf of Crédit Agricole CIB according to Article 6, paragraph 2, of the Delegated Regulation (EU) 2016/1052.

 About Forsee Power